hfp/libxs/samples/predict/README.md

 extrapolation, which changes which model looks better.
 Use `mix` for interpolation, omit it for extrapolation, and say which one a number came from.

+`quantile` reports interval coverage split into attested and novel entries, and only the novel column is a calibration.
+An attested entry's own value lies in its neighbourhood and carries the largest distance weight, so a central band of any width contains it: measured over both parts together, the same nominal 80% reads anywhere from 16% to 98% depending only on the split.
+An output that is constant in the corpus yields a zero-width interval covering everything, and a level tighter than one neighbour's share of the weight cannot move either edge -- both are reported rather than left to be inferred from the numbers.

 `GFLOPS` is loaded as an output like every other column, so the schema does not depend on which CSV publishes it.
 A zero means the column is withheld, not that the kernel achieved nothing: such a column is a constant the model reproduces